IHE/HIE-Whitepaper/README.md

 The [PDQ](http://profiles.ihe.net/ITI/TF/Volume1/ch-8.html) service could be combined with the [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) service to provide comprehensive patient identity knowledge.

 The [Patient Demographics Query for Mobile (PDQm)](http://profiles.ihe.net/ITI/TF/Volume1/ch-38.html) is functionally the same as PDQ but leverages the [FHIR](http://fhir.hl7.org) standard.
+[PDQm](http://profiles.ihe.net/ITI/TF/Volume1/ch-38.html) can be used as an API to a Patient Identity Management system.
+[PDQm](http://profiles.ihe.net/ITI/TF/Volume1/ch-38.html) can be a FHIR API backed by a [PDQ](http://profiles.ihe.net/ITI/TF/Volume1/ch-8.html) query or a [Cross-Enterprise Patient Discovery (XCPD)](#53-cross-community-patient-discover-xcpd) query.

 ## 5.3 Cross-Community Patient Discovery (XCPD)